dalemkharrison/daleresume2/README.md

 CSS Validation

-Use a validator tool to check CSS.
+Run CSS Validator

-No errors or warnings.
+No errors

-No errors.
+No errors

  Pass